ChrickeR/chricker.github.io/_posts/assignments/2023-03-07-how_to_tackle_digtalization.md

 ---
 Hey everyone!

-I am thrilled to accept the challenge of Digital Transformation in a series of blog posts.
+I am thrilled to accept the challenge of adressing Digital Transformation in a series of blog posts.
 I'm looking forward to exploring different ways to Enable Digital and Being Digital with a fresh perspective.

 For years, I've been talking to former and new colleagues and friends about this topic, and I figured it's finally time to share my thoughts and get some feedback.
 So don't be shy - feel free to share, ask questions, and make suggestions!